hubotio/hubot/docs/scripting.md

 }
 ```

 In this example, the middleware checks to see if the listener has been executed in the last 1,000ms.
-If it has, the middleware calls `done` immediately, preventing the listener callback from being called.
-If the listener is allowed to execute, the middleware attaches a `done` handler so that it can record the time the listener *finished* executing.
+If it has, the middleware `return false` immediately, preventing the listener callback from being called.
+If the listener is allowed to execute, the middleware records the time the listener *finished* executing and `return true`.

 This example also shows how listener-specific metadata can be leveraged to create very powerful extensions: a script developer can use the rate limiting middleware to easily rate limit commands at different rates by just adding the middleware and setting a listener option.